igorslobodyanyuk/GoodBooks/README.md

 # GoodBooks

-GoodBooks is a Books API solution for Vården Online Sverige AB.
+GoodBooks is a Books API solution.

 ## Installation and usage